FrostBird347/HexSVG/README.md

 # BinarySVG
- A simple program that converts binary files to an SVG
+A simple program that converts a binary file into an SVG